How to Survive the GDPR: Extremely Practical Compliance Checklist

 - If you’re lacking experts or expertise, bring in the lawyers and third-party developers who could choose the best legal and tech solutions on the criterion of price/time/quality.

 The GDPR — is an important legal act determining the rules of the game in the digital European market.
 GDPR makes serious changes in lean and customary processes.
 The GDPR requires the involvement of both the technical experts and C-level executives.
 However, the GDPR is not another legal complication created to make business harder.
 Quite the opposite: the GDPR is all about the transparency and fairness in relation to the partners and users.
-The compliance with the regulation is the price of the reputation.
+The compliance with the regulation is easier when following a GDPR preparation checklist.

 Keep in mind: